epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 -  _What is the answer to all of these questions for the optimal paths?
 And how does it differ from a human path strategy?_

+## Additional datasets

+Up till now, we did not see the need of additional datasets to perform the analysis.

 ## Methodology

 The main idea is to conduct an analysis at two levels.
 We plan to compare both globally and locally the influence of the factors on CTR and clicks.
 For example, by globally, we mean that we want to investigate whether the links with highest CTR are the ones which appear in average on top of the articles.
 By locally, it means that we will conduct this analysis at the scale of each source article, to have a higher precision.